-- of their botanic, and historic significance - their impressive backdrop and aesthetic amenity the provide - the need to integrate adjoining foreshore environments sensitively with the Foreshore - of the opportunity to incorporate features and themes associated with the gardens into other foreshore environments
+- of their botanic, and historic significance - their impressive backdrop and aesthetic amenity the provide - the need to integrate adjoining foreshore environments sensitively with the Foreshore - of the opportunity to incorporate features and themes associated with the gardens into other foreshore environments and - the heritage overlay that covers the gardens also covers a large section of the foreshore as shown in diagram 1.

-5 A Historical Snapshot
+5. A Historical Snapshot

-The Gulidjan are the indigenous Australian tribe whose traditional lands occupied the grasslands, woodlands, volcanic plains and lakes region east.
+The Gulidjan11 are the Indigenous Australians whose traditional lands occupied the grasslands, woodlands, volcanic plains and lakes region east.
 This includes the Lake Colac region.
 The town's name is thought to have derived from a Gulidjan word referring to the 'fresh water'.

 It is understood that families of the Gulidjan (Gulidjan Balug clan) had their own portion of Lake Colac frontage.
-Large areas of the plains were ephemeral wetlands interspersed with lakes, which supplied game, fish, and edible aquatic plants, wildflowers, herbs, and edible tuberous roots.
+Large areas of the plains were ephemeral wetlands interspersed with lakes, which supplied game, fish, and edible aquatic plants, wildflowers, herbs, and edible tuberous roots.12